FERPA, PPRA and ESSA and Right to Know

 - The release of certain directory information without written consent (e.g. yearbook, honor roll, graduation programs) and your right to instruct us to not release that information;

-- The release of information to military recruiters, college/university recruiters and prospective employers and your right to instruct us to not release that information;
+- The release of information to military recruiters, college/university recruiters and prospective employers and your right to instruct us by Oct.
+1 to not release that information;

-- And a letter informing parents of students in schools that receive Title I funds (Crawford-Rodriguez, Rosenauer, Holman and Switlik Elementary Schools) of their Right to Know qualifications of teachers and our Title I parental involvement policy (#2415.04)
+- And a letter informing parents of students in schools that receive Title I funds (Crawford-Rodriguez, Rosenauer, Holman and Johnson Elementary Schools and McAuliffe Middle School) of their Right to Know qualifications of teachers and our Title I parental involvement policy (#2415.04)

 Harassment, Intimidation and Bullying

 A copy of our district policy against bullying harassment and intimidation (#5512) You may have received this policy in a condensed form from your building principal.
 It is important to note that this policy applies to all acts of harassment, intimidation and bullying that occur on school property, at school-sponsored functions or on a school bus.Our district uses a number of approaches to encourage students to respect each other and to report any and all behavior that could be construed as bullying.
 We encourage you to speak to your child about this subject and to discuss the protections offered through this policy.Please also see additional Anti-Bullying Information on our website for information to help the district, parents and students prevent, discuss and handle incidents of bullying.
 This site also lists the contact information for our District Anti-Bullying Coordinator and School Anti-Bullying Specialists.